Lemoncode/react-by-sample/12 TableHttp/readme.md

 Summary steps:

-- Install promises dependencies and typescript definitions.
+- Configure transpilation and add extra transpile step babel >> es5.
 - Update API in order to work with promises and fetch data from Github API.
 - Update the _tableComponent_ in order to show this data.